Hushbutton-PCI/hushbutton-pci-qsys-example/readme.md

 ## Managed Mode
 Managed mode enables the PCI to manage the state of the LED's.
-When managed mode is on, pressing a ring will toggle that channel'S LED's between red and green.
+When managed mode is on, pressing a ring will toggle that channel's LED's between red and green.

 When managed mode is off, pressing the ring will have no effect on the LED's.
 For systems with a control system, managed mode is typically turned off.